InMediCode/sram-axs-charger/README.md

 #### Step 2: Micro USB Connector Removal
 Removing the existing micro USB connector can be challenging due to the robust solder joints.

+**Important:** Only heat the specific area around the connector to avoid damaging other components on the PCB.

 **Hot Plate Method:**
 1. Place only the small area of the PCB (where the micro USB connector is located) on the hot plate